AbbyRead/Adaptive_HUD_Brightness/README.md

 * **Mod Loader**: Fabric/Mixin based (Packaged with the BTW Instance)
 * Designed to work with the vanilla HUD.
 * Should not interfere with other addons, though HUD-altering mods may conflict visually.
+* Currently has slight incompatibility with BTW-Freelook, but Jeff is in the process of retooling it for BTW proper.
+  * The only problem I'm aware of is that the crosshair is prevented from dimming when Freelook is loaded.
+  * Freelook is awesome though.
+You should try it.

 ---